YuanZi1501040205/cv-homework-2-YuanZi1501040205/README.md

 Example, cv2.imshow(), cv2.waitkey(), cv2.NamedWindow will make the circle ci fail.

 PS.
-Files not to be changed: requirements.txt and .circleci directory If you do not like the structure, you are welcome to change the over all code, under two stipulations:
+Files not to be changed: requirements.txt and .circleci directory If you do not like the structure, you are welcome to change the overall code, under two stipulations:

 1. the homework has to run using command